2020 VBPF Grant Program Manual (pdf)

-The Department of Historic Resources was accepting applications through Aug.
-6 from organizations that aim to protect battlefield lands with the support of grants from the Virginia Battlefield Preservation Fund, which is administered by the department.
+DHR is now accepting applications from organizations that seek to protect battlefield lands with the support of grants from the Virginia Battlefield Preservation Fund, which the agency administers.

 The grants can be applied to protecting acreage affiliated with battles during the Revolutionary War, the War of 1812, and the Civil War by either fee simple land purchases or protective easement purchases.
-Organizations that qualify are urged to apply for the grants, and the deadline for applications is August 6.
-(See the end of this announcement for application and a grants manual.)
+DHR urges qualified organizations to apply for the grants.
+The deadline for applications is close of business on August 10.

 The receipt of a state battlefield grant to support the purchase of targeted acreage requires that an easement on the land be donated to DHR’s Virginia Board of Historic Resources.
 The easement, which restricts or forbids development of the land by a property owner, protects the battlefield lands in perpetuity.

-Last year, nearly $1 million in grants from the Virginia Battlefield Preservation Fund were distributed to four non-profits whose mission is to preserve battlefields.
-The dispersed funds were applied to protecting acreage associated with the battles of Appomattox Court House (Appomattox Co.), Cold Harbor (Hanover Co.), Fisher’s Hill (Shenandoah Co.), Gaines Mill (Hanover Co.), New Market (Shenandoah Co.), Second Deep Bottom (Henrico Co.), and Second Manassas (Prince William Co.).
+Last year, DHR disbursed $1 million in grant awards from the Virginia Battlefield Preservation Fund to four non-profits whose mission is to preserve battlefields.
+Those organizations applied the allocated funds to protect 398 acres associated with the battles of Bristoe Station (Prince William Co.), Cold Harbor (Hanover Co.), Fishers Hill (Shenandoah Co.), New Market Heights (Henrico Co.), Port Republic (Rockingham Co.), and Spotsylvania Court House.

 In 2010, the General Assembly established a permanent Civil War Site Preservation Fund to assist in the preservation of battlefield lands increasingly prone to development.
-The fund was expanded—and renamed the Virginia Battlefield Preservation Fund—by the General Assembly in 2015 to include battlefields also associated with the Revolutionary War and the War of 1812.
+In 2015, the GA expanded the fund—renamed the Virginia Battlefield Preservation Fund—to cover battlefields also associated with the Revolutionary War and the War of 1812.